Crockpot Beef Stew combines tender beef, sweet carrots, and rich gravy, with gnocchi instead of potatoes for a soft, irresistible twist.

 • 1 tablespoon Worcestershire sauce

-• Optional, for serving: fresh thyme or flat-leaf Italian parsley, crusty warmed bread
+• fresh thyme or flat-leaf Italian parsley; optional, for serving

 Instructions

-• PREP: Cut the beef chuck roast into 1-2-inch cubes and set aside.
-Toss beef cubes with salt and pepper to taste; I add 2 teaspoons fine sea salt and 1-1/2 teaspoons pepper.
+• Cut the beef chuck roast into 1 to 2-inch cubes and set aside.
+Toss beef cubes with salt and pepper to taste; I add 2 teaspoons salt and 1-1/2 teaspoons pepper.

-• SEAR BEEF: Heat a large cast iron pot or regular pot on high (cast iron is best!)
+• Heat a large pot on high (cast iron is best!)
 Add in 2 tablespoons olive oil.
-Once the pot is hot, add a single, spaced-out layer of cubed beef pieces (don't overcrowd the beef, so we can get a nice sear.
-That char = flavor!).
-Sear beef for about 2 minutes per side (Don't stir the beef around, simply leave it in one spot and then, using tongs, flip it to the other side after about 2 minutes — it should release and be very easy to flip).
-Sear beef in batches adding extra olive oil if needed.
-Once a batch is seared, remove it with tongs into a bowl and set aside for now.
+Once pot is hot, add a single, spaced-out layer of cubed beef pieces (don’t overcrowd the beef so they can get a nice sear).
+Sear beef for about 2 minutes per side (Don’t stir the beef around; simply leave it in one spot and, using tongs, flip it to the other side—it should release easily).
+Sear beef in batches, adding extra olive oil if needed.
+Once a batch is seared, remove it with tongs into a bowl and set aside.

-• GNOCCHI: About 20 minutes prior to serving, bring a large pot of salted water to a boil and cook the potato gnocchi according to package directions (~2-3 minutes).
+• About 20 minutes prior to serving, bring a large pot of salted water to boil and cook the potato gnocchi according to package directions (about 2–3 minutes).
 Drain and set aside.
-Don't rinse under cold water.
+Don’t rinse.

-• FINISHING: Give the stew a good stir and taste for additional seasonings if needed (salt, pepper — I typically add another 1/4 teaspoon each) even an extra pinch of sugar goes a long way!
+• Give the stew a good stir and taste for additional seasonings if needed (salt/pepper—I typically add another 1/4 teaspoon each) even an extra pinch of sugar goes a long way!
 Serve the stew in bowls and stir in a few spoonfuls of gnocchi into each bowl.
-Garnish with fresh thyme or parsley (if using) and serve with crusty warmed bread!
+Garnish with fresh thyme or parsley (if using) and serve with hearty warmed bread!

 Recipe Notes

-Note 2: Beef stock: Stock is a richer liquid than broth.
-It’s made by simmering bones, vegetables, herbs, and spices in water for hours until the flavor can be extracted (broth uses water simmered with meat).
-Stock has a richer and deeper flavor than broth and it is a key to the flavor of this stew.
-Swanson® beef stock (regular, not low sodium) is our favorite in this recipe!
+Note 2: Stock has a richer and deeper flavor than broth, and it is key to the flavor of this stew.
+Swanson® beef stock (regular, not low sodium) is my favorite in this recipe!

 Nutrition